sams96/sams96.github.io/content/post/china-trip-2025/index.md

 Shapingba in Chongqing, travelling 299km in 62 minutes, which means we **averaged** almost 300km/h.
-I also liked how my wife was able to choose seats before booking our tickets, which meant if we weren't able to get seats next to each other, we could just travel at a different time – and, we didn't try this but, you can order food from a restaurant near a station you're stopping at to be delivered to your seat.
+I also liked how my wife was able to choose seats before booking our tickets, which meant if we weren't able to get seats next to each other, we could just travel at a different time – and, we didn't try this, but you can order food from a restaurant near a station you're stopping at to be delivered to your seat.

 I'm not a fan of the more airport like experience of the stations.
 They tend to